kryfnut/bidnamic-devops-challenge/README.md

         B.  Run the following commands to process Terraform files

-    - terraform init - to install all dependencies and required providers
+        - terraform init        #to install all dependencies and required providers
-    - terraform plan - to see a list/summary of all resources to be provisioned
+        - terraform plan        #to see a list/summary of all resources to be provisioned
-    - terraform apply - to install the resources as detailed in 'plan' to AWS
+        - terraform apply       #to install the resources as detailed in 'plan' to AWS

 6. Once installation is complete, trigger (push/pull to master) the Git Actions workflow to deploy the Flask App within your EKS Cluster and expose it via https://bidnamic.your_domain_name/